 After receiving your recertification application, OEMS recertified your EMT credential for three (3) years.
-Specifically, OEMS issued you an EMT certification on December 26, 2017, with a new expiration date of December 31, 2020.
+Specifically, OEMS issued you an EMT certification on November 15, 2017, with a new expiration date of December 31, 2020.

-On February 26, 2018, you were sent an email notification informing you that your EMT recertification was randomly selected for an audit to confirm that you met the criteria for recertification set forth at N.J.A.C.
+On February 27, 2018, you were sent an email notification informing you that your EMT recertification was randomly selected for an audit to confirm that you met the criteria for recertification set forth at N.J.A.C.
 8:40A-7.5.
-The email address utilized for this notification was verified by you on December 21, 2017 as part of the recertification process through your www.njems.us profile.
+The email address utilized for this notification was verified by you on November 15, 2017 as part of the recertification process through your www.njems.us profile.
 In this email, you were informed that you were selected to participate in a randomized audit, and you were provided detailed instructions on how to complete the audit process.
 The email gave you fifteen (15) business days to submit the required documentation to OEMS verifying that you met the requirements for EMT recertification.

 After fifteen (15) business days, the Department did not receive any correspondence or verbal acknowledgement from you of your attempted compliance with the audit process.
 As a result, a second notification was sent to you on April 10, 2018, which provided you with an additional five (5) business days to provide OEMS with documentation that you met all requirements to recertify your EMT credential.
 The correspondence was sent to you via email, United States Postal Service (USPS) First Class Mail and USPS Certified Mail.
-On June 9, 2018, the post office returned the letter as unclaimed.
-The parcel sent USPS First Class mail was not returned to OEMS as undeliverable.
+The USPS reported that the certified mail was returned as unclaimed on May 3, 2018.
+The parcel sent USPS First Class mail was returned to OEMS as undeliverable."

 By January 14, 2019, you did not comply with OEMS's audit request.
-As a result, an OEMS investigator telephoned you on January 14, 2019, but was unable to leave a voicemail due to the voicemail box being full.
+As a result, an OEMS investigator telephoned you on January 14, 2019 and left a voicemail requesting a return phone call and compliance with the audit by January 18, 2019.